greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="optimizer_enable_master_only_queries"></a>optimizer\_enable\_master\_only\_queries

-When GPORCA is enabled \(the default\), this parameter allows GPORCA to run catalog queries that run only on the Greenplum Database master.
-For the default value `off`, only the Postgres Planner can run catalog queries that run only on the Greenplum Database master.
+When GPORCA is enabled \(the default\), this parameter allows GPORCA to run catalog queries that run only on the Greenplum Database coordinator.
+For the default value `off`, only the Postgres Planner can run catalog queries that run only on the Greenplum Database coordinator.

 The parameter can be set for a database system, an individual database, or a session or query.